sunriseapps/imagesorcery-mcp/README.md

 │       │   ├── download_clip.py # Script to download CLIP models.
 │       │   ├── post_install.py  # Script to run post-installation tasks.
 │       │   └── download_models.py # Script to download other models (e.g., YOLO).
-│       └── tools/               # Contains the implementation of individual MCP tools.
+│       ├── tools/               # Contains the implementation of individual MCP tools.
-│           ├── README.md        # Documentation for the tools.
+│       │   ├── README.md        # Documentation for the tools.
-│           ├── __init__.py      # Import the central logger
+│       │   ├── __init__.py      # Makes `tools` a Python package.
-│           └── *.py           # Implements the tool.
+│       │   └── *.py           # Implements the tool.
+│       └── resources/           # Contains the implementation of individual MCP resources.
+│           ├── README.md        # Documentation for the resources.
+│           ├── __init__.py      # Makes `resources` a Python package.
+│           └── *.py           # Implements the resource.
 └── tests/                     # Contains test files for the project.
     ├── test_server.py         # Tests for the main server functionality.
     ├── data/                  # Contains test data, likely image files used in tests.
-    └── tools/                 # Contains tests for individual tools.
+    ├── tools/                 # Contains tests for individual tools.
+    └── resources/             # Contains tests for individual resources.
 ```

 ### Development Setup